-The Company does not hold any investments classified within Levels 2 and 3 as of December 31, 2023 and 2022.
+The Company does not hold any investments classified within Levels 2 and 3 as of December 31, 2024 and 2023.

-There were no significant transfers between Levels during the years ended December 31, 2023 and 2022.
+There were no significant transfers between Levels during the years ended December 31, 2024 and 2023.

 For other assets and liabilities carried at amortized cost, their carrying values are a reasonable approximation of fair value, and are classified as Level 2.
-Redeemable investment share values are based on the amount payable on demand and are classified as Level 2.
+Redeemable Participating Share values are based on the amount payable on demand and are classified as Level 2.